arefweb/next-app-router/README.md

 ## How to run the project?
 In order to run the project we need to run both *backend* and *frontend* of the project.

+First install the packages in both `server` and Next.js root with:

+> yarn install

-So first we will run the backend, while we are in the root of the project with this command:
+After that we will run the backend, while we are in the root of the project with this command:
 > yarn devServer

 Then we will run the **Next.js** App in a new terminal with this command: